 Wall Street analyst opinions on stocks making headlines in Tuesday's market

-Amir has a $29 price target on the shares.
+Moorman maintained a 12-month price target of $51 on Qualcomm shares.

-Tiffany & Co.: Bank of America Merrill Lynch equity analyst Lorraine Hutchinson maintained a buy rating on shares of Tiffany & Co.
-(TIF) on Mar.
-23.
+Dish Network Corp.: Bank of America Merrill Lynch analyst Jessica Reif Cohen maintained a neutral rating on shares of Dish Network Corp.
+(DISH) on Mar.
+2.

 Dish Network, the second- largest U.S. satellite-television provider, posted a fourth-quarter profit that topped analysts estimates on Mar.
 1 after luring customers with discounts and increased advertising.
 Net income fell to $179 million, or 40 cents a share.
 Analysts in a Bloomberg survey projected 32 cents on average.

 In a Mar.
 2 note, Cohen said she was raising her forecast for net subscriber additions to 507,000, from 352,000, after another quarter in which Dish Networks posted net additions above expectations.
 She raised her earnings before interest, taxes, depreciation and amortization (EBITDA) forecast for 2010 to $2.8 billion from a prior $2.6 billion estimate.
 The analyst lowered her free cash flow forecast to $718 million from $1 billion due to higher capital spending on satellite equipment and taxes.

 Cohen raised her price objective on Dish Netork shares to $25 from $24.
 She said she finds better value in shares of Cablevision Systems Corp.
 (CVC), Time Warner Cable Inc. (TWC), and Comcast Corp.
 (CMCSA).

 Kimberly-Clark Corp.: Goldman Sachs analyst Andrew Sawyer lowered a rating on shares of Kimberly-Clark Corp.
 (KMB) to sell from neutral on Mar.
 2.